Why Is Telemedicine Care So Bad? A Doctor’s Perspective

 “This call is recorded for quality assurance.”

-Telemedicine was supposed to be the great equalizer accessible,ย affordable, andย clinically sound.
-But somewhere along the way, the pioneers who built it got lost in their metrics.
+Telemedicine was supposed to be the great equalizer accessibleaffordable, and clinically sound.
+But somewhere along the way, the pioneers who built it lost sight of their metrics.

 Behind the scenes, clinicians are being: